Hiking Providence Canyon State Park, Georgia’s ‘little Grand Canyon’

 Reaching the end of the Canyon Loop, the trail returns to the Providence Canyon State Park visitor center, completing the hike at 4.8 miles.

-Providence Canyon State Park Loop Trail: Directions & Details
+Providence Canyon State Park Loop Trail Map, Directions & Details